davide-marino00/PBI_DOCS/refac.md

 			    IF(RELATED(lkp_Unit[BillableDep]) <> 0, 1, 0)
 			)
 ```
-- **DAX Explanation (Generated):** This DAX expression is used to create a calculated column called 'BillableDep'.
+- **DAX Explanation (Generated):** This DAX expression is used to create a calculated column named 'BillableDep'.
 Here's a breakdown of what it does in simple business terms:

-1. **Check for Related Data**: The expression first checks if there is a related value in the 'BillableDep' column from the 'lkp_Unit' table.
-This is done using the `RELATED` function, which pulls in data from a related table based on the relationships defined in your data model.
+1. **Check for Blank Values**: The expression first checks if the value in the 'BillableDep' column from a related table called 'lkp_Unit' is blank (i.e., it has no value).
+This is done using the `ISBLANK` function.

-2. **Handle Blank Values**: If the related 'BillableDep' value is blank (meaning there is no corresponding entry in the 'lkp_Unit' table), the expression returns a value of **1**.
-This indicates that, in the absence of a specific billable dependency, it defaults to a value of 1.
+2. **Return 1 for Blank Values**: If the 'BillableDep' value is blank, the expression returns a value of 1.
+This indicates that if there is no information available about whether the unit is billable, it defaults to being considered billable.

-3. **Check for Non-Zero Values**: If the related 'BillableDep' value is not blank, the expression then checks if this value is not equal to zero.
-If it is not zero, it again returns **1**.
-This suggests that there is a valid billable dependency present.
+3. **Check for Non-Zero Values**: If the 'BillableDep' value is not blank, the expression then checks if it is not equal to zero.
+This is done using the second `IF` statement.

+4. **Return 1 for Non-Zero Values**: If the 'BillableDep' value is not zero, the expression again returns a value of 1.
+This means that if there is a valid billable amount, it is considered billable.

-4. **Return Zero for Zero Values**: If the related 'BillableDep' value is zero, the expression returns **0**.
-This indicates that there is no billable dependency in this case.
+5. **Return 0 for Zero Values**: If the 'BillableDep' value is zero, the expression returns a value of 0.
+This indicates that if the unit is explicitly marked as not billable (zero), it will not be considered billable.

-### Summary:
-In summary, this DAX expression effectively categorizes the 'BillableDep' status into two outcomes:
-- It assigns a value of **1** if there is either no related billable dependency or if there is a valid (non-zero) billable dependency.
-- It assigns a value of **0** only when there is a related billable dependency that is specifically zero.

-This calculated column can be useful for reporting or analysis purposes, helping to identify whether a unit is billable based on its dependencies.
+In summary, this DAX expression effectively categorizes units as billable or not based on the 'BillableDep' value from the related 'lkp_Unit' table.
+If there's no information (blank), it assumes billable (1).
+If there's a valid amount (non-zero), it also assumes billable (1).
+If the amount is zero, it marks it as not billable (0).

 **`BillablePrj`** (`string`)

-- **Description:** The 'BillablePrj' column identifies the project associated with billable hours recorded in the timesheet, facilitating accurate billing and project cost tracking.
+- **Description:** The 'BillablePrj' column identifies the project associated with billable hours recorded in the timesheet, facilitating accurate invoicing and project cost tracking.
 - **DAX Expression:**
 ```dax
 IF(